Valikahn/TryHackMe-Jr-Penetration-Tester/README.md

 ## Spoiler Warning

-Some writeups `MAY` contain spoilers, including flags, privilege escalation paths, and command output.
+Writeups `MAY` contain spoilers, privilege escalation paths, and command output.
 If you are actively working through a room, consider attempting it yourself before reading the full walkthrough.
+Writeups `WILL NEVER` contain passwords, cracked or otherwise, no hashes or flags.

 ## Author